VCE programs at Melbourne Museum

 Using their own devices, students can access an interactive website which guides them through the experience.
 The program immerses students in Road to Zero’s digitally interactive and highly engaging environment, while addressing key areas of the VCE HHD study design:

-• Unit 3, Area of Study 2 – Promoting health and wellbeing
+- Unit 3, Area of Study 2 – Promoting health in Australia

 As students are guided through the Road to Zero Experience Space, they are invited to apply their understanding of the Ottawa Charter for Health Promotion and the Sustainable Development Goals to the important issue of road safety.